-• Electronically by recording the proxy appointment and voting instructions via bhp.com or at eproxyappointment.com.
-You can log in on a computer or by using the BHP Billiton Plc mobile voting service for smartphones.
-Only registered BHP shareholders may access this facility and will need the Control Number, their Shareholder Reference Number (SRN) and Personal Identification Number (PIN) (each as shown on the proxy form).
+- Electronically by recording the proxy appointment and voting instructions via bhp.com or investorvote.com.au.
+You can log in on a computer or by using the BHP Billiton Limited mobile voting service for smartphones.
+Only registered BHP shareholders may access this facility and will need the Control Number, their Holder Identification Number (HIN) or Securityholder Reference Number (SRN) and postcode for their shareholding (each as shown on the proxy form).
 Once you have entered your voting instructions electronically, you will be asked to confirm your voting selections.
 At this point, you can request an email confirmation of your vote.
 Once you press 'submit', you will be taken to a screen that confirms your details have been received and processed.
-If you do not see this confirmation screen, you should contact the Share Registrar.

-• By hand delivery or post using one of the following addresses:
+If you do not see this confirmation screen, you should contact the Share Registrar. - By hand delivery or post using the pre-addressed envelope provided to: